Indications for use, specifying the target species

 Use in cats with impaired cardiac, renal or hepatic function or in cats that are dehydrated, hypovolaemic or hypotensive may involve additional risks.
 If use cannot be avoided, these cats require careful monitoring.

-Response to long-term treatment should be monitored at regular intervals by a veterinary surgeon.
+Response to term treatment should be monitored at regular intervals by a veterinary surgeon.
 Clinical field studies showed that robenacoxib was well-tolerated by most cat for up to 12 weeks.

 Use this veterinary medicinal product under strict veterinary monitoring in cats with a risk of gastrointestinal ulcers, or if the cat previously displayed intolerance to other NSAIDs.